bichanna/bichanna/README.md

 **What I'm learning**
  - Python and Django
- - Swift and Swift UI.
+ - Swift
- - Java
+ - Java and Kotlin

 **What I'm planning to learn** (Maybe in this order)
- - C++
+ - Go
  - Scala
- - Go
- - Ruby

 **What I've been working on**
  - A little business with restaurants in the neighborhood